 Welcome to our Thermal & Energy Lab (TELab) homepage!

-We are dedicated to conducting fundamental and applied research on energy-harvesting systems, by which we hope to mitigating global climate change and the energy crisis.
+We are dedicated to conducting fundamental and applied research on thermal energy conversion, aiming to contribute to mitigating the daunting global climate change and energy issues.

 To reduce the emission of carbon dioxide, which is considered as one of the causes of global warming, the current energy production paradigm must be shifted from relying on fossil fuels to utilizing renewable energy sources such as wind, solar, water, and waste heat.
 This shift would also enable us to overcome the energy crisis caused by the depletion of fossil fuels.
 Since the Paris Climate Agreement in December 2015, the whole world is moving toward this direction.
 South Korea is also trying to follow the trend, with increasing momentum driven by government, industry, and academia.